facelessuser/coloraide-extras/docs/src/markdown/colors/uvw.md

 //// note
-It is a bit uncertain as to why the 3D model shows a number of values resolving to a black bulb under the shape, but the translation as been compared against some other libraries that have implemented the space, and it seems to align :shrug:.
+It is a bit uncertain as to why the 3D model shows a number of values resolving to a black bulb under the shape, but the translation has been compared against some other libraries that have implemented the space, and it seems to align :shrug:.
 ////